Mediavine Review (Should You Make the Switch?)

 The Mediavine Dashboard

 A big feature in the Mediavine dashboard is the site health check.
-This is a reflection of how well your site is optimized for ads, presented in different colors with red being not-so-good and teal being awesome.
+This reflects how well your site is optimized for ads, presented in different colors, with red being not-so-good and teal being awesome.
 “Go for teal” is a thing within the Mediavine community.

 Mediavine dashboard reporting

 An interesting report in the dashboard is the earnings and RPM per URL.
-This report allows you to see what type of content works best from an ad revenue perspective, so you can adjust your content strategy accordingly.
+This report lets you see what type of content works best from an ad revenue perspective, so you can adjust your content strategy accordingly.

 Ad Settings